-Key Findings
+Key Findings from the photographic analysis:

-- Lower densities and larger plot sizes and gardens can support a soft transition from the settlement to the surrounding landscape.
-Settlement edge development should sensitively respond to the surrounding landscape with using densities sought in Villages within the Local Plan and a dominance of soft landscaping.
-Needs rewording to make sense? - Pathways providing onward connectivity at the settlement edge provide accessibility to the surrounding landscape. - Lower building heights can help to protect long distance views. - Typical building heights across the parish are 2 storeys which should be responded to in future development, but it is appropriate to create additional storeys within the roof space of a dwelling. - Parking should be provided on plot and preferably out of site to avoid cluttering the street scene. - Views of the unspoilt woodland, pastoral surrounding landscape have a positive influence on local character and should be protected. - A material palette of Yorkshire stone elevations and slate roofing is most appropriate for development in the parish whilst there are also examples of rendered or brick buildings. .
-The historic parts of both Silkstone and Silkstone Common are most sensitive to deviation from this palette. - Well integrated and designed renewable energy sources should be encouraged within future developments and where appropriate building orientation and spacing should allow for retrospective implementation. - Within the parish there several historic agricultural buildings which have a positive influence on the rural character.
-The conversion of these buildings in to residential use should be sensitively executed and should retain the agricultural building character. - There are some examples of rear boundaries fronting on to streets.
+1 Lower densities and larger plot sizes and gardens can support a soft transition from the settlement to the surrounding landscape.
+Settlement edge development should sensitively respond to the surrounding landscape by using densities sought in 'Villages' within the Local Plan and having a dominance of soft landscaping.

+2 Pathways providing onward connectivity at the settlement edge provide accessibility to the surrounding landscape.

+3 Lower building heights can help to protect long distance views.

+4 Typical building heights across the parish are 2 storeys which should be responded to in future development, but it is appropriate to create additional storeys within the roof space of a dwelling.

+5 Parking should be provided on plot and preferably out of sight to avoid cluttering the street scene.

+6 Views of the unspoilt woodland, pastoral surrounding landscape have a positive influence on local character and should be protected.

+7 A material palette of Yorkshire stone elevations and slate roofing is most appropriate for development in the parish whilst there are also examples of rendered or brick buildings.
+The historic parts of both Silkstone and Silkstone Common are most sensitive to deviation from this palette.

+8 Well integrated and designed renewable energy sources should be encouraged within future developments and where appropriate building orientation and spacing should allow for retrospective implementation.

+9 Within the parish there several historic agricultural buildings which have a positive influence on the rural character.
+The conversion of these buildings into residential use should be sensitively executed and should retain the agricultural building character.

+10 There are some examples of rear boundaries fronting on to streets.
 This can be detrimental to both security and character and should be avoided.